Nonprofit Board Member? Here’s what you need to know.

 A: The overarching message I give to board members is that they need to carry out two primary obligations: the duty of care and the duty of loyalty.
 These two standards guide all actions a director takes.

 A: The duty of care is the call to the director to act in a reasonable and informed manner with respect to the board’s decisions and the organization’s management.
-This means being informed about wblog_schott_organizationalimpact_pichat’s going on and making decisions in good faith that a prudent person in the same position would believe to be appropriate for the circumstances.
+This means being informed about what’s going on and making decisions in good faith that a prudent person in the same position would believe to be appropriate for the circumstances.
 To be informed means attending meetings regularly, exercising independent judgment, asking questions, judging what is in the entity’s best interest, offering guidance.

 A: The duty of loyalty means that a director exercises authority as a board member always in the best interest of the organization, not to any personal advantage, for him or herself, or any other individual.
 The duty of loyalty is one that always keeps the mission of the organization in the forefront.